C3ETH/c3eth.github.io/content/en/catalyst/fund8/challenges/accelerate-decentralized-idenity/campaign-brief.md

 [Campaign page](https://cardano.ideascale.com/c/idea/383978) and [browse ideas]().

 ## Campaign Brief
-What solutions can we develop and implement with Atala PRISM to have the most positive impact and opportunities for rapid growth of Cardano
+What solutions can we develop and implement with Atala PRISM to have the most positive impact and opportunities for rapid growth of Cardano.

 ### Why is it important?
 By identifying high-value credentials, we can establish governance framework foundries for launching pilot programs and driving growth.

 ### What does success look like?
 Discover repeatable patterns that unlock our ability to leverage the Cardano decentralized infrastructure.
 Identify high-value credentials.

-### Key Metrics to Measure
+### Key Metrics to measure
 - The sum of realized production pilots or launches in 2022
 - Discovery of repeatable patterns in use-cases
 - The number of issuers, holders, and verifiers